Leigh Stein, a former College of DuPage Honors program student, is now an accomplished writer.

 In 2014, Stein wrote an article for Slate about cross-dressing soldiers and re-enactors of the Civil War.
 She also launched a conference in October 2014 for/by/on women writers and gender disparity in publishing to be held this October in NYC called Out of the Binders: Symposium on Women Writers Today.
 The conference has become a nonprofit organization, and for several years Stein was the co-president.

-Her next book will be a collection of her poetry—her second—called “What to Miss When,” written about the COVID-19 pandemic.
-It is schedule to be published by Soft Skull Press in August 2021.
+Her second collection of her poetry, “What to Miss When,” was written about the COVID-19 pandemic and was published by Soft Skull Press in August 2021.

 Although her own educational path was unconventional, Stein knows it made an impact on her career.